MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Edit-a-Service-Offering-or-a-Request-Offering.md

     2. Optionally, next to **Image**, you can either click **Browse** to find an image file or leave the default selection.

-    3. In the **Description** text box, type a short description that will describe the request offering that will appear on the Self\-Service Portal page.
+    3. In the **Description** text box, type a short description that will describe the request offering that will appear on the Self-Service Portal page.
 For example, type **Use this request offering to request membership to an Active Directory Group**.

-6. On the **User Prompts** page, enter questions for users or define other instructions that will appear on the Self\-Service Portal when a user submits a request by completing the following steps:
+6. On the **User Prompts** page, enter questions for users or define other instructions that will appear on the Self-Service Portal when a user submits a request by completing the following steps:

     1. In the **Form instructions** box, type a summary of the information that the user must provide for the request.
 For example, type **Provide the information below to request membership to the Active Directory Group**